 5.1 Connection endpoint naming

-The reader should be familiar with the connection endpoint naming scheme according clause 5.2/[H.248.1].
+The reader should be familiar with the connection endpoint naming scheme according to clause 5.2/[H.248.1].

-5.2 Distinction of cases DPI and non-DPI
+5.2 Distinction of DPI and non-DPI cases

-The concept of packet inspection, from perspective of layered protocol architectures, is fairly wide and includes even all protocol layers above layer 1.
-However, the scope of packet inspection may be limited, mainly related on link, network and/or transport layers.
+The concept of packet inspection, from the perspective of layered protocol architectures, is fairly wide and includes all protocol layers above layer 1.
+However, the scope of packet inspection may be limited, mainly related to link, network and/or transport layers.
 Such a limitation is/was typically motivated by service-, historical- or implementation-related aspects.
-Such kind of limited packet inspection is also known as shallow and medium depth packet inspection (SPI, MPI; see also clause 8.1 in [b-ITU-T Y.SupTerm].
+This kind of limited packet inspection is also known as shallow and medium depth packet inspection (SPI, MPI; see also clause 8.1 in [b-ITU-T Y.SupTerm].

-The coarse granular distinction between DPI and non-DPI according [ITU-T Y.2770] is sufficient and also followed by this Recommendation.
+The distinction between DPI and non-DPI according [ITU-T Y.2770] is followed by this Recommendation.
 Thus, in the context of this Recommendation, ‘DPI’ means policy inspections rules using protocol information elements higher than layer 4.
 This is in contrast to ‘non-DPI’, which relates to packet inspection at protocol layers 2, 3 and/or 4 (i.e., SPI, MPI).

 NOTE – Clause 6.2 provide a rough classification of existing H.248.x-series of Recommendations in DPI and non-DPI cases.